mantti/scicomp-docs/narvi/tut/connecting.rst

 Advanced options
 ----------------

-See the :doc:`advanced ssh information </scicomp/ssh>` to learn how to log in without a password, automatically save your username and more.
+See the `advanced ssh information <https://scicomp.aalto.fi/scicomp/ssh>` to learn how to log in without a password, automatically save your username and more.
 It really will save you time.